tksmd/static-shared/README.md

 	</servlet-mapping>
 ```

+You can configure "base" parameter as a relative path from web application context or as a absolute path on the local filesystem.

 ## Load scripts/css through SharedServlet on your HTML

 If you want to load these 3 javascript files ( relative to context path ) with version "v1",